Labor and Workforce Development Agency Announces Record Number of Apprentices

-SACRAMENTO, Calif., May 15, 2018 /PRNewswire-USNewswire/ -- California Labor and Workforce Development Agency Secretary David M. Lanier today announced that there are nearly 82,000 active apprentices in California – the highest number in the 79-year history of formal apprenticeship job training in the state.
+SACRAMENTO, California, May 15, 2018 /PRNewswire-HISPANIC PR WIRE/ -- California Labor and Workforce Development Agency Secretary David M. Lanier today announced that there are nearly 82,000 active apprentices in California – the highest number in the 79-year history of formal apprenticeship job training in the state.
 In 2015, California had approximately 53,000 active apprentices and is on track to double the number by the end of 2020.

 "Apprenticeship programs provide workers with paid on-the-job training that can lead to good-paying careers and supply employers with skilled workers," said Secretary Lanier.
 "We have made significant progress during this period of economic growth in strengthening existing apprenticeship opportunities – reflected by the nearly 50,000 apprentices in state-approved apprenticeships in the building trades – and in creating new programs in high-growth industries."